 Soften the feel of a small bathroom with accents.
 Find underused items in your own home or seek pieces at tag sales and flea markets that can be repurposed.
-Look for light framed pieces such as this small metal table.
+Look for decorative shelves and hooks, which will add function and style.
 Hang framed artwork on the walls.
 Banish the boring shower curtain and hang one that carries out your bath's color scheme.

 Use timeless materials with simple lines for a classic small bath.
-Chrome or nickel fittings, an oval mirror that tilts, and beaded board create a look that will endure.
+Chrome or nickel fittings, a trimmed-out medicine cabinet, and beaded board create a look that will endure.